wikijm/deephunter/docs/authentication.rst

 ********************
 DeepHunter currently supports 2 authentication modes:

-- local: this is the native Django authentication where usernames and passwords are stored in the local database.
+- **local**: this is the native Django authentication where usernames and passwords are stored in the local database.
-- PingID: this authentication relies on `PingIdentity Single Sign-On <https://www.pingidentity.com/en/platform/capabilities/single-sign-on.html>`_.
+- **PingID**: this authentication relies on `PingIdentity Single Sign-On <https://www.pingidentity.com/en/platform/capabilities/single-sign-on.html>`_.

 Local authentication
 ********************